madalin93cc/VMman/README.md

 # VMman

-This application was generated using JHipster 3.12.2, you can find documentation and help at [https://jhipster.github.io/documentation-archive/v3.12.2](https://jhipster.github.io/documentation-archive/v3.12.2).

 ## Development

 Before you can build this project, you must install and configure the following dependencies on your machine: